About Growing Great Coffee

 There are at least 4 decaffeination processes for coffee.
 All are complex – more complex than the brief summaries below.
 We hope these summaries give you a “glimpse” into the science of decaffeination.
 For all decaffeinated coffee, the FDA requires caffeine to be 97% removed (see more on this below).
 The FDA also requires any residues of solvents (like methylene chloride) to be below 10 ppm in the dried green bean.
 In practice, the concentration is almost always < 1ppm, in other words 1/10 the “safe” level.

 1. Water Process – there are two “water processes”.
 Both are all natural and certified organic.
 The Swiss Water Process is done in Vancouver, BC, Canada and the “Mountain Water Process” is in Veracruz, Mexico.
 Both use gradient pressure on the caffeine to decaffeinate, which means it is not an “extractive” process.
 Water and flavor particles from coffee are used to create a kind of natural ‘solvent’.
-Beans with caffeine are introduced to tanks filled with the solvent and then via osmosis, the caffeine gradually migrates out of the beans and into the solution.
+Beans with caffeine are introduced to tanks filled with the solvent and then via gradient pressure, the caffeine gradually migrates out of the beans and into the solution.
 The solution is circulated through a carbon filter which removes the caffeine and the solvent solution can then be re-used to decaffeinate more beans.
 The extracted caffeine is not re-sold which explains at least some of why this process is more expensive than the “traditional” or “precision” method.
-Well-controlled, the water process takes about 11 hours, then two and a half more hours for drying.
+Well-controlled, the water process takes about 10 hours, then two and a half more hours for drying.

 2. Traditional or Precision process – about seven plants in the world use a process that uses methylene chloride to extract the caffeine molecules from coffee.
 This process achieves decaffeination with minimal disturbance to the flavor particles and other structures of the bean.
 It can also be done at lower temperatures, which preserves bean quality.
 The extracted caffeine can be re-sold to companies that use it, like soft drinks and pharmaceutical companies, which keeps the cost of decaffeination down.
 Obviously, this process is not an option for organic coffee.